Volvo V70: Comfort

 Third generation V70 and XC70 models initially had Volvo's RTI navigation system available and have included Volvo's Sensus Infotainment System console from model year 2012 onward.
 As usual with Volvo, front seats and rear bench are of orthopedic design.
 Dolby Pro-Logic systems are standard, and speaker upgrades and sub-woofers are also available.
 The standard audio system includes a CD player; optional audio has a USB connector for MP3 players, Bluetooth streaming and the ability to import music files to the car's hard disk.
 From production week 46 in 2013, map upgrades can be performed by the owner via USB, rather than the previous DVD-based system.

 DVD navigation with map data and remote control is standard on higher specifications.
 Options include a rear seat DVD entertainment system with two headrest monitors, Xenon headlights with headlamp washers, integrated child booster seats, an integrated home link remote control garage door opener, rear-door child-safety locks, front and rear park assist, power-adjustable front seats with 3-position memory and lumbar support, heated front and rear seats, an integrated grocery bag holder, an integrated sunglass holder, a frameless auto-dimming rear view mirror with rear view mirror compass, a power glass moonroof, 12 volt power outlet in the trunk, leather seats, rear tinted windows, rain sensor and an engine block heater.
 Anti-submarining seats and overhead-mounted seat belt reminder lights come standard.
-From model year 2014 onward, a TFT dashboard replaced the analogue instruments.
+From the 2014 model year onward, a TFT dashboard replaced the analogue instruments.

 Included as a standard feature beginning in 2007 was the inclusion of Volvo on call roadside assistance for four years, rear window deactivation, safe approach and home safe lighting.